 – Working with the other members of the Journey Project team and with the Executive Directors of PLIAN and NLSACPC to carry out the deliverable services and activities of the Journey Project.

-– Carrying out research, writing, and editing of public education and information materials related to sexual violence, including but not limited to training materials on trauma-informed practice, legal education materials related to sexual harassment in workplaces, and internal policy documents of the Journey Project.
+– Carrying out research, writing, and editing of public education and information materials related to sexual violence, including but not limited to training materials on trauma-informed practice, legal education materials related to sexual harassment in workplaces, and internal policy documents related to the Journey Project.

 – Working in partnership with the Journey Project team to provide public presentations and training sessions related to sexual violence, with a focus on sexual harassment in the workplace.
 Presentations may be conducted virtually or in person, if practicable under public health restrictions related to COVID-19.
 Some travel within Newfoundland and Labrador may be required.

-– Under the management and supervision of PLIAN and NLSACPC’s Executive Directors, providing additional support for PLIAN and NLSACPC staff and assisting with other core services and projects of both PLIAN and NLSACPC.
+– Under the management and supervision of PLIAN and NLSACPC’s Executive Directors, providing additional support for PLIAN and NLSACPC staff and assisting with other core services and projects of both PLIAN and NLSACPC as required.

-– Completion of NLSACPC’s Support Line training (or equivalent training experience) or willingness to complete Support Line training at first available opportunity.
+– Completion of NLSACPC’s Support Line training (or equivalent training experience).

 – Experience in providing information or support to the public.